-In this timeless satire from Scorsese, De Niro plays a creepily funny aspiring stand-up comedian Rupert Pupkin.
+In this timeless satire from Scorsese, De Niro plays a creepily funny, aspiring stand-up comedian Rupert Pupkin.
 The character could serve as companion to the actor’s more dangerous, obsessive outsider Travis Bickle.
 De Niro diffuses his character with a cowering stature, irritable grin, and naïve optimism.
 Pupkin is a narcissist, teetering on the edges of insanity.
 Yet, thanks to De Niro, he is someone you just can’t bring yourself to hate.
-This is a wonderful work that exhibits the darker sides of the American dream and celebrity culture.
-Pupkin’s imaginary interviews are both funny as well as disturbing.
+This is a wonderful work that exhibits the darker side of the American dream and celebrity culture.
+Pupkin’s imaginary interviews are both funny and disturbing.
 In fact, Pupkin’s incessant fantasies will highly resonate in this digital era, as people are evermore desperate to get a piece of the celebrity culture.

 2. Taxi Driver (1976)

 Taxi Driver drew its story from the genre works of the past – chiefly from Westerns like The Searchers.
 Paul Schrader’s script and Scorsese’ immaculate direction boiled the story with existential angst.
 Yet, the film’s daunting success relies on De Niro’s portrayal of Travis Bickle.
 The actor turns this violent guy into someone we can identify with.
 His senseless behavior can be attributed to the societal cesspit he inhabits.
 He is a man who echoes our thoughts about the increasingly phoney nature of ‘reality’.
 His breathtaking performance, however, also forces you to question the masculine codes and idealization of women.